 Deconstruction: How Bootstrap powers their documentation site with Hugo

 Bootstrap is used to rapidly develop consistent, responsive websites.
 It was initially created at Twitter as a way to encourage design consistency in internal tools.
-Later it was publicly released in August 2011 and has become one of the most popular projects on GitHub.
+It was publicly released in August 2011, and has since become one of the most popular projects on GitHub.

 ---